Free Wi-Fi covers another park in Baku

 By Huseyn valiyev – Trend:

-Free Wi-Fi is available in Izmir park of Baku, Baku Telephone Communication Ltd told Trend Oct.
-31.
+Free Wi-Fi is available in Narimanov park of Baku near Narimanov metro station, Baku Telephone Communication Ltd told Trend Nov.
+7.

-Residents of the capital city and its guests will be able to connect to the Internet for free in the Narimanov park of Baku soon.
+Wi-Fi will be available in 3 more parks in Baku till late 2017.

 The project has been implemented in Baku since March 2017 in order to expand the coverage of the wireless network of the capital city.
 The goal of the project is to provide residents and guests of Baku with access to the Internet in places of mass congestion.